Sublittoral zone of Basse-Terre (west coast)

 Pictures of some of the collected species are presented in :

-The 3 monoraphid genera Achnanthes, Cocconeis andPlanothidium were represented respectively by 9, 33 and 4 taxa.
+The 3 monoraphid genera Achnanthes, Cocconeis andPlanothidium were represented respectively by 11, 49 and 4 taxa.
 Most of these taxa were present in low number.

 The genus Amphora was dominant by the number of taxa, most of which being present in low number.
-Twenty four taxa among the 37 which were observed in 2007 have not been observed in 2006.

 Conclusions